cts-rnd/.github/profile/README.md

 This GitHub organization is a private workspace dedicated to our team's projects and collaboration.
 Access is restricted to approved members only.

 ## About Us
-We are a dedicated team working on a variety of projects in [Your Field/Industry].
+We are a dedicated team working on a variety of projects in the Dry or Robot Cleaner.
 Our organization focuses on innovation, collaboration, and delivering high-quality results.

 ## Access
 This organization is private, and access is granted by invitation only.
 If you are a team member or have received an invitation, please log in to view and contribute to our repositories.